 #1: Green Dutch Door Dog Gate With Diamond-Mesh Panel

-Okay, so picture this — you’re trying to keep your golden out of the living room while you mop the floors, and she’s just staring at you through whatever sad plastic baby gate you wedged in the doorway.
-It wobbles.
-It’s beige.
-It’s an eyesore.
+Okay, so let’s say you are trying to keep your golden out of the living room while you mop the floors.
+The sad, beige, plastic baby gate is wedged in the doorway and she’s just staring at you.

 This setup is the opposite of that.

-A forest-green painted wooden gate with a diamond-pattern wire mesh panel sits right inside a mudroom entryway.
-The terra cotta tile floor underneath it does all the heavy lifting — mud, paw prints, water bowl splashes — and it doesn’t flinch.
-And the gate itself is mounted with black iron hardware, which keeps the whole thing feeling intentional, not like an afterthought.
+A forest-green painted wooden gate with a diamond-pattern wire mesh panel sits right inside the mudroom entryway.
+The terra cotta tile floor underneath it takes the mud, paw prints, water bowl splashes and everything else and does not flinch.
+The gate is mounted with black iron hardware to keep the look intentional.

-To recreate this, grab a pre-hung interior door blank and cut a square opening for the mesh insert.
-Use 16-gauge galvanized wire mesh stapled and trim-capped around the edges.
-Paint it to match your existing millwork.
+To make mine I took a pre-hung interior door blank and cut a square hole for the mesh insert.
+I used 16-gauge galvanized wire mesh stapled and trim-capped around the edges, and then painted it to match the rest of the millwork.

-The mesh panel lets your dog see you — that visibility reduces whining and scratching because she doesn’t feel cut off.
+This lets your dog see you which also reduces the whining and scratching because your dog doesn’t feel like she is cut off from you.

-Size the gate to 36 inches tall minimum so bigger breeds can’t just hop it.
-And mount it with actual door hinges, not tension rods — this thing should feel like part of your home, not a temporary fix.
+Size the gate to be at least 36 inches tall, so your large breed dog can’t easily hop over it.
+Make sure you mount the gate properly with hinges, not with a tension rod, so it feels like part of the home, and not a temporary fix.

 📸 Photo credit: Instagram @_rockpaperhammer